lionkmp/ai64_extractor/README.txt

 WHAT DOES IT DO?

-The program will walk recursively in the sepcified source directory, convert all files to c64 usable format and copy them into the destination directory structure.
-Thus from all your ZIP, T64, etc files, you will just have a big directory which is directly usable on your IDE64 CDROM.
+The program will process a complete directory of C64 files convert all files to c64 usable format and copy them into a destination directory structure.
+Thus from all your ZIP, TGZ, etc files, you will get a big directory directly usable on your IDE64 or via PCLink cable, SD card readers, pendrive compatible cards like 1541 Ultimate, or on Ultimate 64 or a C64 Emulator.

-Currently the following formats are handled (anything can be nested, e.g. d64 in zip and so on):
+Currently the following formats are handled (anything can be nested, e.g. a single prg in a d64 in a zip):

-TXT: not copied
-DIZ: not copied
-ME:  not copied
-NFO: not copied
-COM: not copied
-EXE: not copied
-DEL: not copied (D64 extraction dirt)
-ZIP: uncompressed and re-processed
+C64 files:
 D64: extraced if 1 file only and BAM is valid.
-Hi-score
+Kept as D64 otherwise.
-     files - if identified - are ignored if there is only 1 more file.
-Some BAM validation messages in names/headers are taken into consideration.
+     Hi-score files (if identified) are ignored if there is only 1 more file.
+     Some BAM validation messages in names/header are taken into consideration.
 T64: extraced to files (if there is a single file named "FILE" is inside,
      the name of the original t64 is used when saving it to prg.)
 P00: extracted to normal files
 PRG: copied as is

+Compressed files:
+ZIP: extracted and re-processed
 TAR: extracted and re-processed
 GZ : extracted and re-processed
 TGZ: extracted and re-processed
 RAR: extracted and re-processed
 LNX: converted to d64 and re-processed
 ZIPCODE: (1!,2!..) converted to d64 and re-processed

+Not copied (not usable on C64):
+TXT (also extensionless README, 00INDEX)
+DIZ, ME, NFO
+COM, EXE
+AVI, MPG, MPEG
+PDF, DOC, DJVU
+PNG, JPG, JPEG, GIF
+DB
+INI
+C and any one letter extension (causes error with FuseCFS) DEL (D64 extraction dirt)
+DIR (IDE64 dir type, cannot be copied)
+LNK (cannot be copied to IDE64)
+REL (cannot be copied to IDE64)

 Files starting with dot are not copied (Unix hidden files, FTP site messages).